srimani-programmer/Breast-Cancer-Predictor/README.md

 *****

- I have trained with Random forest Classifier gives best accuracy of 95.0%.
-To provide the easy to use interface to doctors I have developed a website that will take the data and display the output with accuracy and time taken to predict.
+ I have trained the model with Random forest Classifier algorithm that gives an accuracy of 95.0%.
+To provide the easy to use interface to doctors I have developed a website that will take the data and display the output with accuracy and time taken to predict the same.

 <img src="https://github.com/M-PRERNA/Breast-Cancer-Predictor/blob/master/static/images/Description-image.png">